All Episodes

 So we know that already.

-There's a top Japanese official wants to rename the World Health Organization to the China Health Organization and use Wuhan virus.
+There's a top Japanese official who wants to rename the World Health Organization to the China Health Organization and use Wuhan virus.

 So that's breaking out.